MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 * When a user converses with a bot, if the bot stores the user's ID, it can send the user direct messages at any time.

 * If necessary, a user or an admin can block a bot.
 Microsoft can also remove a bot from the store.
-[App verification and validation checks](overview-of-app-validation.md) ensures high quality apps are available in Teams store.
+[App verification and validation checks](overview-of-app-validation.md) ensures high quality apps are available in Teams store and that bots don't spam their users.

-* A bot can retrieve and may store basic identity information for the team members the app has been added to, or for individual users in personal or group chats.
+* A bot can retrieve and may store basic identity information for the team members the app is added to, or for individual users in personal or group chats.
 To get further information about these users, the bot must require them to sign in to Microsoft Entra ID.

 * Bots can retrieve and may store the list of channels in a team.
 This data leaves the corporate network.